-Rat poison is lethal to dogs!
+Rat poison and dogs don't go together - it is lethal to dogs!
 Sorry to be so blunt, but it is.
 Learn how to tell if your Cocker Spaniel has accidentally eaten rodent poison and what emergency steps you can take to help save your best friend's life.

-This poison is lethal to dogs (and other pets) because it contains many dangerous chemicals, including strychnine, warfarin, sodium fluroacetate, bromethalin, zinc phosphide, and arsenic.
+Rodent poison is lethal to dogs (and other pets) because it contains many dangerous chemicals, including strychnine, warfarin, sodium fluoroacetate, bromethalin, zinc phosphide, and arsenic.

 Rat poison comes in many forms; blocks, pellets, liquid or powder and is usually an (attractive) bright green, turquoise, or blue colour.

 However, this is a big problem for our pets because our hungry-nosed Spaniels will also want to eat it if they're unlucky enough to accidentally find it.

-The effects of rat poison will be different depending which toxic chemicals are used in each particular product, but basically, there are three broad categories of rodent poison:
+Rat poison symptoms in dogs differ depending which toxic chemicals are used in each particular product, but basically, there are three broad categories of rodent poison:

 Bromadiolone and brodifacoum are highly toxic rat poisons which thin the blood and stop the clotting process.